nummacway/gb300/README.md

 The screen is a cheap LCD screen compared to the SF2000’s IPS screen.
 The horizontal viewing angle (sideways) is extremely small, but vertical is alright.
 Especially when playing dark games in a dark room, the very bright black is an issue, as neither device has a brightness control.
 People who love the GB300 for its form factor, working sound volume control and straight-forward interface have bought an SF2000 just to [swap its screen into the GB300](https://discord.com/channels/741895796315914271/1197607372277940314), so the rest of the device can't be that bad, hmm?
 You can [buy a spare screen](https://www.aliexpress.com/item/1005006458765669.html), too.
 The GB300's default screen has diagonal(!) screen tearing.
 It isn't really noticeable unless there's flashing or fading.

-Because it lacks the arcade support accounting for 2.75 GB on the SF2000, the device ships with only a 8 GB TF/microSDHC card (42 MB of which aren't allocated to a partition), formatted FAT32.
+**(GB300 v1 only)** Because it lacks the arcade support accounting for 2.75 GB on the SF2000, the device ships with only a 8 GB TF/microSDHC card (42 MB of which aren't allocated to a partition), formatted FAT32.
 It includes the firmware and the default set of 6267 ROMs.
 This leaves around 1.75 GB for your own ROMs.
 Actually, there's more space if you follow the manual: All the ROMs are just for demonstration and you are supposed to delete them right when you receive the console, even though the menus are hardcoded to exactly these files.
 The GB300 is picky in terms of which TF cards it will accept.
 If you are moving to a new card, make sure to [patch the bootloader](https://vonmillhausen.github.io/sf2000/#bootloader-bug) first.
 Then copy all files to a new card.

 The device comes with a 70&thinsp;cm (28") cable from a 2.5mm male audio plug to two male RCA (cinch) plugs.
 The yellow RCA plug is for composite video and the red one for sound.
 You can plug them into older TVs either directly or via a SCART adapter.
 If you plug the cable in the GB300, its own screen will be turned off.
 The TV output has a better resolution (640x480) than the internal screen's 320x240.
 If your TV doesn't care, use NTSC 480i to avoid unnecessary vertical scaling to 576i.
 NTSC outputs a vertically pixel-perfect result of the user interface.
 Unlike the SF2000, the TV signal will be fine while charging the GB300.
 Do not plug in the AV cable until the device has completely booted (that includes not plugging in the cable before switching the device on, meaning that the full-size bootlogo is never used).